Azure/iotedge/test/README.md

 #### Test parameters

-The end-to-end tests take several parameters, which they expect to find in a file named `context.json` in the same directory as the test binaries (e.g., `test/Microsoft.Azure.Devices.Edge.Test/bin/Debug/netcoreapp3.1/context.json`).
+The end-to-end tests take several parameters, which they expect to find in a file named `context.json` in the same directory as the test binaries:  `test/Microsoft.Azure.Devices.Edge.Test/bin/Debug/netcoreapp3.1/`
+<BR/>_Note: You will have to create this folder, if it doesn't already exist_ ).

 Parameter names are case-insensitive.
 See [end-to-end test parameters](./doc/end-to-end-test-config.md) for details.

 #### Sample context.json